JohannSuarez/JohannSuarez/README.md

 </div>

 </br>
-A developer for Longtail Financial.
-Mainly focused on Software Engineering, DevOps, and Data Visualization.
+A developer focused on Software Engineering, DevOps, and Data Visualization.

 </br>